This post and its photos may contain affiliate links, view our disclosure policy.

 I can still remember when my young son thought cleaning the washroom was the most exciting thing ever.

-Really mom, I get to squirt this bottle all over the counter?
+Really mom, do I get to squirt this bottle all over the counter?

 Take advantage of this while it lasts.
 (Because it won’t last long, trust me).